LoyolaChicagoBooks/introcs-csharp/rst/files/fio.rst

 .. literalinclude:: ../../source/examples/fio_usage/fio_usage.cs

-IF you look at the fio_usage project in our examples solution, you see that ``sample.txt`` is a file in the project folder.
+If you look at the fio_usage project in our examples solution, you see that ``sample.txt`` is a file in the project folder.
 The program ends up writing to a new file in the same (project) directory.
 Remember that even though the new file :file:`output.txt`